cjdbarlow/Part-One/frequency_distributions_and_measures_of_central_tendency.md

 * σ (sigma): The standard deviation

 #### The Standard Normal Distribution
 The **standard normal distribution** is a normal distribution with a mean of 0 and a standard deviation of 1.
-The equation for the standard normal distribution is much simpler, which is why it is preferred.
+The equation for the standard normal distribution is much simpler, which is why it is used.

 $$ f(x) = {1 \over \sqrt2 \pi} e ^ {-x^2 \over 2} $$